geoserver/geoserver-history/doc/en/developer/source/maven-guide/index.rst

 The maven jetty plugin can be used to run modules which are web based in an embedded Jetty container::

-  cd geoserver_1.7.x/src/web
+  cd geoserver_2.0.x/src/web/app
   mvn jetty:run

 .. note::

-   This command must be run from the web module, it will fail if run from elsewhere.
+   This command must be run from the web/app module, it will fail if run from elsewhere.

 The above command will run GeoServer with the built in data directory.
 To